badhonwedevs/tryAura/readme.txt

 === Show Products Clearly.
 Sell With Confidence. ===

 Just a few clicks turn simple product images into realistic visuals and try-on experiences.
-Clean, studio-quality images make your catalog look professional, product videos showcase the fit and fine details that static images miss, and virtual try-on helps customers picture the product before they buy.
+Clean, studio-quality images make your catalog look professional, product videos showcase the fit and fine details that static images miss, and virtual try-on lets customers appear in front of a virtual mirror, helping picture the product before they buy.

 When a shopper can see exactly what they are getting, they feel more secure about the purchase, and you spend less time creating and re-creating product images by hand.